BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 </p>

 <p>
+To quote a narrative passage from Sam in the book:
 <blockquote>
 <p>
 I lived close to the weather.
 It is surprising how you watch it when you live in it.
 Not a cloud passed unnoticed, not a wind blew untested.
 I knew the moods of the storms, where they came from, their shapes and colors.
 When the sun shone, I took Frightful to the meadow and we slid down the mountain on my snapping-turtle-shell sled.
-She really didn’t care much for this.
+She really didn't care much for this.
 </p>